Domaine Desvignes, Givry Blanc `En Chenèves`

 Producer

-Although white grapes represent just under 20% of plantings in Givry, they are gaining popularity thanks to their quality and affordability.
-Gautier produces a Givry Village Blanc ‘En Chenèves’, which is fermented and aged in used 400-litre oak barrels to better integrate the wood.
-The result is a rounded wine defined by stone fruit character and lively acidity (a hallmark of the region's limestone soils).
+Although white wines represent just under 20% of Givry’s production, they are gaining popularity thanks to their quality and affordability.
+Gautier produces a Givry Village Blanc ‘En Chenèves’, which is fermented and aged in used 400-litre barrels to better integrate the oak.
+The result is a rounded wine defined by stone fruit character and lively acidity (a hallmark of the clay-limestone soils to the south of the Givry appellation).

 Vineyards